18F/uswds-jekyll/pages/guide/quick-start.md

 `module -h`	| Lists the full help menu for the module command
 ----|----

-## Running Applications
-Ceres uses SLURM as the job scheduler.
-It is similar to SGE and PBS.

-## Login Nodes
-The login node is meant to be used for setting up analysis and tasks that are not computationally or memory intensive.
-If your job runs for longer than a few minutes then please use the interactive mode or batch mode described below.
+## Reference Genome Assemblies

+The reference genome sequences of many agricultural species are stored in a central location to free space in user’s home and project directories.
+FASTA files of the sequences and associated index files for popular alignment tools (BLAST, SAMTools, BWA, Bowtie2, etc.) can be found in `/data/reference/XX/`.

+Additional sequences and index files can be added to the shared directory by contacting the Virtual Research Support Core at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=reference%20data)

 ## Text Editors
 The following are a few of the common text editors that are available on the system:
 `vi`, `emacs`, `nano`.

+# Running Applications

+The login node is meant to be used for setting up analysis and tasks that are not computationally or memory intensive.
+If your job runs for longer than a few minutes then please use the interactive mode or batch mode described below.

+Ceres uses SLURM as the job scheduler.
+It is similar to SGE and PBS.

-# Ceres Compute Nodes
+## Ceres Compute Nodes

 There are different queues or partitions on the Ceres cluster.
 You will specify a queue when submitting batch jobs.